-- Proximity to roadways The proximity to major highways and transportation routes were considered for the accommodation of truck transport. - Availability of space The amount of square footage of a site was evaluated against the CBP requirements to process COVs. - Proximity to sensitive receptors Land use of adjacent properties were considered to evaluate potential land use conflicts and impacts to sensitive receptors. - Existing environmental constraints Natural environmental features, such as wetlands and floodplains, were considered to evaluate potential development issues. - Coordination with local governments Efforts to site the Commercial LPOE were coordinated with and supported by the City of Douglas and Cochise County. - Bi-national coordination Efforts to evaluate best siting locations were also coordinated with Mexico to ensure alignment of feasible sites and project schedules.
+- Proximity to roadways The proximity to major highways and transportation routes were considered for the accommodation of truck transport. - Availability of space The amount of square footage of a site was evaluated against the CBP requirements to process COVs. - Proximity to sensitive receptors Land use of adjacent properties were considered to evaluate potential land use conflicts and impacts to sensitive receptors. - Existing environmental constraints Natural environmental features, such as wetlands and floodplains, were considered to evaluate potential development issues.

+Coordination with local governments - Efforts to site the Commercial LPOE were coordinated with and supported by the City of Douglas and Cochise County.